Violent Soho

-Violent Soho were an Australian alternative rock band that was formed in 2004 in the Brisbane suburb of Mansfield, Queensland originally under the name of "showroom".
+Violent Soho were an Australian alternative rock band that was formed in 2004 in the Brisbane suburb of Mansfield, Queensland, originally under the name of "showroom".
 For the majority of the band's existence, the line-up was composed of Luke Boerdam (lead vocals, guitar), James Tidswell (guitar, backing vocals), Luke Henery (bass, backing vocals) and Michael Richards (drums, backing vocals).
-Their sound has been compared to that of 1980s and 1990s alternative rock bands such as the Pixies, Mudhoney and Nirvana.
+Their sound has been compared to that of 1980s and 1990s alternative rock bands such as the Pixies, Mudhoney, Smashing Pumpkins, and Nirvana.
 Although being largely described as grunge, the band self described themselves as a "stoner pop" band.
 The band's third studio album, Hungry Ghost, was certified Gold in Australia in September 2014.
 Their fourth album, Waco, debuted at number 1 on the Australian ARIA Charts in 2016.
 The band's fifth album, Everything Is A-OK, was released on 3 April 2020 and also debuted at number 1 on the ARIA charts.

 History

 Early years

 The band members all attended Citipointe Christian College in Mansfield together, and as of 2008 continued to reside there.
 The postcode of the suburb, "4122", appears in the band's merchandise artwork and frequently appears in band-related images.

 In an interview with Tidswell and Boerdam at the 2013 Push Over event in Melbourne, Victoria, both members explained that they attended a religious youth group as children, while Boerdam was in a chapel band with drummer Richards.
 Tidswell revealed in 2014 that he is originally from New Zealand, explaining: "In New Zealand I had to ride a bike to school in the rain every morning when I was four years old, and now I live in Queensland and I never wear a raincoat".

-The band named themselves after Rancid song "Ruby Soho" and Tideswell's wishes to be named "Violent"; the two names were "married".
+The band named themselves after the Rancid song "Ruby Soho" and Tidswell's wishes to be named "Violent"; the two names were "married".